I met Susie & Sam in one of my favourite places to photograph, Kindlestown Wood, right down the road from my home.

 Kindlestown has become a secret sanctuary of sorts for me.
 I often just climb to the top and sit on the rocks, over-looking Greystones with my hairies by my side.

 This session was my first shoot of 2018 and a big step in my professional photography career.
 I trained primarily as a studio photographer so natural light always spooked me because of a lack of control over it.
-At the end of my first year in business though, I’d made the decision to move from studio only sessions to offering location work also.
+At the end of my first year in business though, I’d made the decision to move from the studio only sessions to offering location work also.

-I wanted to start to understand commanding natural light and then move into bringing studios lighting outside also.
+I wanted to grasp commanding natural light and then move into bringing studios lighting outside also.
 The technical side of photography has never really excited me, as an artist, I just love figuring out where the light will fall and how I can work with it.
 I love the challenge of working in natural light but it’s added pressure when it’s something you’re getting paid to do.

 There’s just an extra special something about them and they worm their way into anybody’s heart easily.
 I consider my Ozzie a heart dog and so Sam and I had an instant connection.
 A gentle soul, Sam followed his dad Eamonn about the place, constantly watching to make sure he was safe.